IOWA CATHOLIC CONFERENCE

-We challenge the people of Iowa to examine the issue of capital punishment in the light of basic moral and religious values.
-We are committed to a consistent ethic of life, by which we wish to give unambiguous witness to the sacredness of every human life from conception through natural death.
+We realize that not all Christians may come to these conclusions when they apply general principles and Gospel values to the concrete situation.
+However, we challenge the people of Iowa, especially our own Catholic faithful, to examine the issue of capital punishment in the light of the fundamental moral and religious questions that it involves.
+We dare to take this position and we raise this challenge because of our commitment to a consistent ethic of life by which we wish to give unambiguous witness to the sacredness of every human life from conception through natural death.
 We proclaim the good news that no person is beyond the redemptive mercy of God.